rycoll/RankingBlog/_levels/Fracture_Hills.md

 setting: 2.5
 gameplay: 3
 ---
-Aesthetics (art and music)fffStory and setting  Quests and gameplay  Overall analysis….
+Aesthetics (art and music)fffStory and setting  Quests and gameplay  Overall analysis?